icylace/deep-into-the-code/Haskell/README.md

 # Deep Into the Code: Haskell (A WORK-IN-PROGRESS)

-My Haskell notes comprise of several source code files.
+My Haskell notes are comprised of several source code files.
 I've written them this way to verify the correctness of the syntax of my notes.

 For instance, `GeneralLanguage/src/Main.hs` may be compiled and run from the command line or loaded and run from within the GHCi REPL environment.